 Richard has also worked on numerous consultations and reviews for Welsh Government in various fields, but mainly in education.
 Richard has been involved in many school inspections for Estyn across Wales, both as an Inspector and as a Challenge Advisor.

 Since 2018, Richard has also been working for the WJEC as a Joint Council for Qualifications (JCQ) Inspector, as well as serving on the Appeals and Malpractice Panel.

-Richard became a member of the EWC Initial Teacher Education Accreditation Board in 2017.
+Richard became a member of the ITE Accreditation Board in 2017.

-Sarah became a member of the EWC Initial Teacher Education Accreditation Board in 2017.
+Sarah became a member of the ITE Accreditation Board in 2017.

-Penny studied Russian and German at the University of Liverpool before completing ITE at the University of Nottingham.
-She took up her first teaching appointment in 1975 at The Harwich School, Essex, a newly-created comprehensive school formed from the local grammar and secondary modern schools.
-Penny subsequently moved to London where she taught and led languages in a variety of schools and contexts across south London.
+Penny Lewis studied at the University of Liverpool before completing ITE at the University of Nottingham.
+She took up her first teaching appointment in 1975 at The Harwich School, Essex,.
+Penny then moved to London where she taught and led languages in a variety of schools and contexts across south London.
 In 1985, Penny was seconded to Homerton College, Cambridge as part of Croydon’s curriculum development programme for the first National Curriculum.

 Between 1989 and 1992, she worked as an advisor for languages for the London boroughs of Sutton and Bromley, working alongside teachers to develop new ways of teaching languages to primary pupils through to the adults.
 This work contributed to her completing a Masters’ degree in education.